Mohamed-Sharaf/MES-RISCV/src/FPU/README.md

-This FPU Implementation is Fully Compinational
+This FPU Implementation is Fully Combinational